-A classic Cajun dish.
+Yet another classic Cajun dish from my Couzan, Billy.
 It is similar to a stew or a thick soup and served with rice.

 As in the Jambalaya, you can add any variety of meats or make it a seafood Gumbo by adding shellfish or other seafood.
 If using seafood, add these at the very end and simmer for about 30 minutes.
 This one includes chicken and sausage (andouille).